theAdamColton/ijepa-enhanced/README.md

 ### Null attention

 ViTs can benifit from allowing the attention process to attend to nothing.
 This surmounts to adding a 1 to the denominator of the softmax normalization of the self attention matrices.

+### Bugs

+* Patchnpack context-target sometimes gives context and target different ids
+* Patchnpack context-target the target blocks can be sampled exterior to the context rect which is not good